Feb

 • a variable, often weak relationship between clone size and the clinical severity of hemolysis

-Clone-directed therapy is therefore aimed at this B-cell population rather than at the downstream hemolytic process itself.6
+Clone-directed therapy targets this B-cell population rather than the downstream hemolytic process itself.6

 What clone-directed therapy attempts to accomplish